evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

     to
 -   `${version_id}` is the id of the task's version
 -   `${workdir}` is the task's working directory
--   `${revision}` is the commit hash of the base commit of a patch or of the commit for a mainline build
+-   `${revision}` is the commit hash of the base commit that a patch's changes are being applied to, or of the commit for a mainline build.
+For PR patches, the base commit is the PR base chosen by GitHub.
 -   `${github_commit}` is the commit hash of the commit that triggered the patch run
 -   `${project}` is the project identifier the task belongs to